 Harmful Toxins in the Workplace

-A wide variety of substances have been found to be harmful to human health, and they’re found in many places.
+A wide variety of substances are harmful to human health, and they’re found in many places.
 Some dangerous chemicals are most likely to be used in industrial settings, exposing workers to unacceptable hazards.
-Maritime workers, miners, construction and demolition tradesmen, factory workers, plumbers and even nail salon techs may be exposed to dangerous substances such as:
+Maritime workers, miners, construction and demolition tradesmen, factory workers, plumbers and others in related jobs may be exposed to dangerous substances such as the following:

 Toxins in the Home